-Figure 3 shows the percentage change in benefit payments made from the companies' UK pension plans, from 2016 to 2017.
+Figure 3 shows the percentage change in benefit payments made from the IBEX 35 and FTSE MIB companies' UK pension plans, from 2016 to 2017.
 Most plans saw an increase in benefit payments over the period, with some plans seeing a significant increase.
-On an aggregate level, benefit payments of $\mathfrak{L}1.8$ billion were made in 2017 by these 15 companies, an increase of 21% from 2016.
+On an aggregate level, benefit payments of £2.3 billion were made in 2017, an increase of 24% from 2016.
+Around £600 million of these benefit payments are estimated to have come from DB to DC transfers.

-A similar trend was seen in our FTSE350 survey, where aggregate benefit payments increased by 18% over the same period.
+A similar trend was seen in our FTSE350 survey, where aggregate benefit payments from their DB plans globally increased by 18% over the same period.